-The Policy will have significant positive impacts associated with the Policy's principle focus; that of the protection and enhancement of the Historic Environment and Heritage Assets in the Borough including the Town Centre.
+The Policy will have significant positive impacts associated with the Policy's principle focus: that of the protection and enhancement of the Historic Environment and Heritage Assets in the Borough including the Town Centre.
 A minor positive impact has been highlighted for the delivery of well-designed development.
 Minor secondary (indirect) impacts can also be expected in individual circumstances related to promoting the regeneration of areas of the town centre, and enhancing the landscape and countryside through development where assets exist.
 Uncertain impacts have been assessed regarding reducing greenhouse gas emissions and delivering SuDS, where the introduction of renewable energy or energy efficiency measures in or adjacent to the historic built environment, particularly Conservation Areas, may not be feasible in line with the protection and enhancement criteria.
 In addition, new development that would require SuDS may also find that practical solutions are limited in line with a need to protect and enhance the historic environment.
 These are however not criticisms of the Policy, rather incompatibilities surrounding these themes of sustainable development; it can be assumed that a proposals impacts and benefits in such scenarios would be strongly considered in the determination of individual applications.

-The Alternative (DM16)1 will have largely uncertain impacts in comparison with the Preferred Policy approach.
-This is due to a lack of updated local context including the current issues facing the Borough's historic environment (including that of the wider Local

-Plan) that might not result in the enhancement of assets from schemes in many circumstances; however it can also be expected that a strong degree of conservation would still apply through the original (existing) policy approach.
+The Alternative (DM16)1 will have largely uncertain impacts in comparison with the Policy approach.
+This is due to a lack of updated local context including the current issues facing the Borough's historic environment (including that of the wider Local Plan) that might not result in the enhancement of assets from schemes in many circumstances; however it can also be expected that a strong degree of conservation would still apply through the original (existing) policy approach.

-It is recommended that on completion of the relevant evidence base (as stated in paragraph 7.92 of the Local Plan), the Policy is expanded to include a position on the protection and enhancement of Locally Listed buildings.
+It is recommended that the Policy is expanded to include a position on the protection and enhancement of Locally Listed buildings.